Burt Brinckerhoff

 Burton Field Brinckerhoff (born October 25, 1936) is an American actor, director, and producer.
 He was nominated for a Tony Award for his role as Igor in the play Cactus Flower (1965–1968), a Daytime Emmy Award for directing an episode of the television series The ABC Afternoon Playbreak (1973), and three Primetime Emmy Awards for directing episodes of the television series Lou Grant (1978–1982).

 Early life and education

 Brinckerhoff was born in Pittsburgh, Pennsylvania, and initially raised in Ben Avon, Pennsylvania.
-His father, Rev. Dr. J. Howard Brinckerhoff, was minister of the Ben Avon Presbyterian Church, and Marion (née Field) Brinckerhoff.
+His father, Rev. Dr. James Howard Brinckerhoff (1883–1957), was minister of the Ben Avon Presbyterian Church, and Marion Brinckerhoff (née Marion Russell Field; 1903–1997).
 The family moved to New York City when Burt was five years old.
 His mother was director of Director of Christian Education at Fifth Avenue Presbyterian Church.

 Brinckerhoff became interested in acting while attending Horace Mann School.
-He performed in a senior class play and, after graduating, in summer stock theatre.
+He performed in a senior class play and, after graduating, in summer stock theater.